2025–26 Oregon Ducks women's basketball team

 The 2025–26 Oregon Ducks women's basketball team represents the University of Oregon during the 2025–26 NCAA Division I women's basketball season.
-The Ducks are led by twelfth-year head coach Kelly Graves, and play their home games at Matthew Knight Arena in Eugene, Oregon as a second-year member of the Big Ten Conference.
+The Ducks, led by twelfth-year head coach Kelly Graves, played their home games at Matthew Knight Arena in Eugene, Oregon as a second-year member of the Big Ten Conference.

 Previous season

-The Ducks finished the 2024–25 season at 20–12, 10–8 in Big Ten play to finish in a 3 way tied for eighth place.
+The Ducks finished the 2024–25 season at 20–12, 10–8 in Big Ten play to finish in a three-way tie for eighth place.
 As the 8th seed in the Big Ten women's tournament, they lost in the second round to Indiana.
 They received an at-large bid to the NCAA tournament as the No. 10 seed Birmingham 2 region.
 They defeated Vanderbilt in the first round before losing to Duke in the second round.